arturo32/HowPointersWork/README.md

 ## What will be done
-* Identify pointer dereferencing, to know when to change the content of variables;
 * Identify assignment of variables with another variables;
 * Identify and apply arithmetic operators with numbers, variables and assignments (e.g. +=, \*=);
 * Identify and apply the increment operator for both regular variables and pointers;